worikgh/120Pedal/README.md

 ![under construction](under-construction.png)

+This has been built and tested primarily on Raspberry Pi 4 and 5 SBCs.

 **THIS BARELY WORKS**

 # Guitar Pedal

+The best operating systemm to use at this point is [Patchbox OS](https://blokas.io/patchbox-os/) this supplies `mod-ui` as a service, and it is connected to [Patch Storage](https://patchstorage.com/) which makes setting up basic pedals easier.

+During the installation of Patchbox OS when asked what modules to choose, choose none. **TODO: Check what installer actually asks**

+> Once the installation is complete ensure that `mod-ui` is disabled so it will not start at boot.
+It will be under our control
+`sudo systemctl disable modep-mod-ui **TODO Unsure...**

+## Blokas Telemetry`

+Patchbox OS has [opt-out telemetry](https://community.blokas.io/t/what-is-blokas-telemetry/3698/2).
+If you are uncomfortable with it run: `sudo apt purge blokas-telemetry`

 ### Set up the machine:

-This has been built and tested primarily on Raspberry Pi 4 and 5 SBCs.

 * Using Debian 12
 *  Required packages: